-The Default setup configuration will install all BioNumerics features with default settings.
-These settings include the destination paths for the application and data, and the database engine configuration.
+The Default setup configuration will install all BioNumerics features with default settings, including the destination paths for the application and data.
 Note that the Default setup configuration does not include the NetKey+ server program.

-The Custom setup configuration allows you to select the features you want to install, choose the target paths for the application and data, and the database engine configuration.
-The Custom setup configuration also allows you to install the NetKey+ server program.
+The Custom setup configuration allows you to select the features you want to install and choose the target paths for the application and data.
+The Custom setup configuration also allows you to install the NetKey+server program in case of a network license.

-Figure 3.5: Choose setup type.
+Figure 4.5: Choose setup type.

-3.1.7 Choose destination location
+4.1.7 Choose destination location

-The installation directory for the BioNumerics application and the database home directory can be entered in the Choose Destination Location dialog box (see Figure 3.6).
+The installation directory for the BioNumerics application and the database home directory can be entered in the Choose Destination Location dialog box (see Figure 4.6).